reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

-What do we need to change so the field avocados returns the array of books when we run the query? ⏳I'll give you 2 minutes to fix it.
+🏋️‍♀️ Mini exercise.
+What do we need to change so the field avocados returns the array of books when we run the query? ⏳ You have 2 minutes to fix it.

 ### Tasks

+🎯 The goal of the following tasks it to help you get familiar with the Schema Definition Language (SDL) and the resolvers.

 ⚠️ Some info before you start the tasks: